Quality of life is a measure of how comfortable a person is physically, emotionally, socially, and/or spiritually.

 Greater details on day-today care and managing various quality of life issues are provided below.

 It is very difficult for pancreatic cancer patients to maintain weight for several reasons.
 Many patients lose their appetite and the normal taste of food as a result of byproducts released from the cancer.
 Even the food that is eaten may not always be digested well because the pancreas is not working properly.
 If the pancreatic duct is obstructed or after surgery, the pancreas may not release sufficient amounts of pancreatic enzymes.Therefore some patients will benefit from taking pancreatic enzymes.
 Unfortunately, the problems with weight do not end there.
 The majority of patients with pancreatic cancer will still lose weight even if they are eating and digesting their food sufficiently.
 Many pancreas cancers (and other cancers) release compounds into the blood that breakdown muscle and fat (causing cachexia).
 So that over time patients will find they are not only slimmer but their muscles are smaller and they become progressively more fatigued.
-Pancan.org has published a very informative Diet and Nutrition booklet.
-You can request his booklet and recipe suggestions on their website.
-To learn more, download the pdf below.
+We have created a video (button below) that provides information on nutrition and diet for patients with pancreatic cancer.
+To learn more, you can also download the Diet & Nutrition pdf.

 Author: JoAnn Coleman, RN, MS, ACNP, AOCN